OpenEvalProject/evals/manuscripts/elife-29275/v2/manuscript.md

 Using a piezo positioner for the objective (Piezosystem, Germany), a scan of the entire cell was performed 4 min after breaking into the cell, taking sections each 0.5 µm at an exposure time of 0.5 s in the red (TAMRA-peptide) channel from the bottom to the top of the cell.
 In order to study the voltage-dependence of Ca2+-indicator fluorescence increments at the synapses, the confocal scans were acquired every 0.5 µm from the bottom to the top ribbon in the RBEWT/WT mice.
 For the RBEKO/KO mice, the scanning was done from the bottom of the cell to +12 µm, which on average corresponds to the bottom of the nucleus.
 Ca2+-currents were evoked by applying a voltage ramp stimulus from −87 to +63 mV during 150 ms (1 mV/ms) in each focal plane.
 Simultaneously, fluorescence measurements were made in the green channel (Fluo-4FF) with a frame rate of 100 Hz.
 In order to overcome the limitations of the frame rate and increase the voltage resolution of the fluorescent signal acquired, the voltage ramp protocol was applied twice, once shifted by 5 ms such that for any given frame during the second ramp the voltage was shifted by 5 mV compared to the first stimulus.
 Alternating planes were acquired to avoid photobleaching encountered with the consecutive plane acquisition.

-## Immunohistochemistry, confocal and high resolution STED imaging
+### Immunohistochemistry, confocal and high resolution STED imaging

 Apical turns of organs of Corti from 3-week-old mice were prepared for ‘whole-mount imaging’ as described in (Ohn et al., 2016).
 In brief, the samples were fixed either in formaldehyde (4%, 10 min on ice), or methanol (20 min at −20°C).
 Afterwards, the following primary antibodies were used: mouse anti-CtBP2 (1:200, BD Biosciences, Germany 612044), mouse anti-PSD-95 (1:200, Sigma Aldrich, Germany P246-100ul), mouse anti-bassoon SAP7f407 (1:200, Abcam, Germany, ab82958), guinea pig anti-bassoon (1:500, Synaptic Systems, Germany, 141 004), rabbit anti-RIM2 (1:100, Synaptic Systems 140 103), rabbit anti-Cav1.3 (1:75 or 1:100, Alomone Labs, Germany, ACC 005), rabbit anti-piccolino (1:500, kind gift of JH Brandstätter; see Regus-Leidig et al., 2013), guinea pig anti-parvalbumin α (1:1000, Synaptic Systems, 195 004), mouse anti-calbindin 28 k (1:500, Swant, Germany, 07(F)), and rabbit anti-calretinin (1:1000, Swant 1893–0114).
 Secondary antibodies used were Alexa Fluor 488 conjugated anti-rabbit, Alexa Fluor 488 conjugated anti-guinea-pig, Alexa Fluor 568 conjugated anti-mouse, and Alexa Fluor 647 conjugated anti-rabbit (1:200, Invitrogen, Germany, A11008, A11004, A11073, and A31573 respectively).
 For high resolution STED microscopy, STAR580 and STAR635p conjugated anti-rabbit and anti-mouse (1:200, Abberior, Germany, 2-0002-005-1, 2-0012-005-8, 2-0002-007-5, and 2-0012-007-2) have been used as secondary antibodies.
 Images were acquired using either a Leica SP5 with a 1.4 NA 63x oil immersion objective or an Abberior Instruments Expert Line STED microscope, with excitation lasers at 488, 561, and 633 nm and STED lasers at 595 nm, 1 W, and 775 nm, 1.2 W, using a 1.4 NA 100x oil immersion objective, either in confocal or in 2D-STED mode.
 Images were adjusted for brightness and contrast using ImageJ.

-## Systems physiology: Auditory Brainstem Responses (ABR), Distortion Product Otoacoustic Emissions (DPOAE) and extracellular recordings from SGNs
+### Systems physiology: Auditory Brainstem Responses (ABR), Distortion Product Otoacoustic Emissions (DPOAE) and extracellular recordings from SGNs

 ABR, DPOAE and extracellular recordings from single SGNs were performed essentially as described before (Jing et al., 2013; Strenzke et al., 2016).
 ABR and DPOAE recordings were performed on 6-week-old mice.
 For extracellular recordings from individual SGNs, 6 to 10 week-old mice were anesthetized by i.p. injection of urethane (1.32 mg/kg), xylazine (5 mg/kg) and buprenorphine (0.1 mg/kg), a tracheostomy was performed and the mice were then placed in a stereotactic system.
 After partial removal of the occipital bone and cerebellum to expose the anteroventral cochlear nucleus (AVCN), a glass microelectrode was advanced through the posterior AVCN portion to reach the auditory nerve.
 Acoustic stimulation was provided by an open field Avisoft ScanSpeak Ultrasonic Speaker (Avisoft Bioacoustics, Germany), and ‘putative’ SGNs (auditory nerve fibers formed by the central SGN axons) were identified and distinguished from cochlear nucleus neurons based on their stereotactic position (>1.1 mm from the surface of the cochlear nucleus), spontaneous and noise-burst induced firing, peristimulus time histogram (PSTH), regularity of firing, and first spike latency.
 Recordings were performed using TDT system III hardware and an ELC-03XS amplifier (NPI Electronics, Germany), offline analysis using waveform-based spike detection using custom-written MATLAB software (Source code 1).

-## Transmission electron microscopy
+### Transmission electron microscopy

-## Conventional embedding
+#### Conventional embedding

 Conventional embedding of organs of Corti was essentially performed as described previously (Wong et al., 2014).
 In brief, here P21, 6 weeks and 8 months old mice were used.
 The apical turn of organs of Corti were dissected in phosphate-buffer saline (PBS) and fixed for 1 hr on ice with 4% paraformaldehyde and 0.5% glutaraldehyde in PBS (pH 7.4).
 After an additional fixation overnight on ice with 2% glutaraldehyde in 0.1 M sodium cacodylate buffer (pH 7.2), samples were washed in 0.1 M sodium cacodylate buffer and placed in 1% osmium tetroxide (v/v in 0.1 M sodium cacodylate buffer) on ice for 1 hr.
 Next, samples were washed twice in 0.1 M sodium cacodylate buffer (10 min each, on ice) and further in distilled water and subsequently en bloc stained with 1% uranyl acetate (v/v in distilled water) for 1 hr on ice.
 Uranyl acetate treated samples were briefly washed three times in distilled water, dehydrated using a series of increasing ethanol concentration and finally embedded in epoxy resin (Agar 100 kit, Plano, Germany) and polymerized for 48 hr at 70°C. An Ultracut E microtome (Leica Microsystems, Germany) equipped with a 35° diamond knife (Diatome, Switzerland) was used to obtain ultrathin sections (70–75 nm) of the specimen.
 Sections were transferred to 1% formvar-coated (w/v in water-free chloroform) copper slot grids (ATHENE copper slot grids, 3.05 mm Ø, 1 mm x 2 mm; Plano, Germany) and subsequently stained with uranyl acetate replacement solution (UAR-EMS) (Science Services, Germany) and Reynold’s lead citrate.
 The specimens were investigated at 80 kV with a JEM1011 transmission electron microscope (JEOL, Germany) and micrographs acquired at 10,000-x magnification using a Gatan Orius 1200A camera (Gatan, Germany, using the Digital Micrograph software package).
 Serial 3D reconstructions of ultrathin sections were generated with the program Reconstruct (Fiala, 2005).

-## High-pressure freezing/freeze-substitution (HPF/FS) and electron tomography
+### High-pressure freezing/freeze-substitution (HPF/FS) and electron tomography

 High-pressure freezing, freeze-substitution followed by electron tomography were essentially performed as described previously (Vogl et al., 2015; Jung et al., 2015a).
 After freeze-substitution and embedding in epoxy resin (Agar 100 kit, Plano, Germany), 250 nm semithin sections for electron tomography were obtained on an Ultracut E ultramicrotome (Leica Microsystems, Germany) with a 35° diamond knife (Diatome, Switzerland).
 Sections were placed on 1% formvar-coated (w/v in water-free chloroform) copper 100 mesh grids (ATHENE, Plano, Germany, 3.05 mm Ø) and post-stained with UAR-EMS (Science Services, Germany) and Reynold’s lead citrate.

 For electron tomography, 10 nm gold particles (British Bio Cell/Plano, Germany) were applied to both sides of the stained grids.
 Single tilt series at 12,000-x magnification, mainly from −60 to +60° (if only fewer angles were possible, the tomograms were only accepted for quantification if the quality was sufficient) were acquired with an 1° increment at a JEM2100 (JEOL, Germany)) transmission electron microscope at 200 kV using the Serial-EM software (Mastronarde, 2005).
 The tomograms were generated using the IMOD package etomo and models were generated using 3dmod (Kremer et al., 1996).

-## Data analysis
+### Data analysis

 Live-imaging and IHC-patch-clamp data were analyzed using custom programs in Igor Pro 6.3 (Wavemetrics, Portland, OR, USA; Source Code 2).
 For analysis of IV-curves, the evoked Ca2+-current was averaged from 5 to 10 ms after the start of the depolarization.
 The total Ca2+-charge was estimated by taking the integral of the leak-subtracted current during the depolarization step.
 For most protocols, ΔCm was estimated as the difference between the mean of Cm 400 ms after and before the depolarization (the initial 60 ms after the end of depolarization were skipped).
 For paired pulse experiments, the calculation of the mean of Cm before and after the depolarization was limited to the time remaining in the inter pulse interval after skipping (the initial 30 ms after the end of depolarization were skipped).

 ΔF images were generated by subtracting the fluorescence intensity inside the cell at the resting state (F0, an average of 10 frames) from the one at the depolarized state (an average of 6 frames during voltage ramp protocol). ΔF was calculated as the average of a 3 × 3 pixel square placed in the region showing the greatest intensity increase within the fluorescence hotspot.
 Maximal ΔF (ΔFmax) was the average of 5 ΔF values obtained between −17 and +8 mV during the voltage ramp (around the peak Ca2+-influx).
 Only AZs presenting a ΔFmax greater than the mean of the fluorescence intensity plus two standard deviations at rest were considered for further analysis.
+For analysis of the voltage dependence of synaptic Ca2+-signals, raw traces were fitted to the following

+$$
+F(V)=F_{0}+\frac{f_{v}⋅(V_{r}−V)}{1+e^{\frac{(V_{h}−V)}{k}}}
+$$

-For analysis of the voltage dependence of synaptic Ca2+-signals, raw traces were fitted to the following(1)F(V)=F0+fv⋅(Vr−V)1+e(Vh−V)kwhere fv is the fluorescence-voltage-relationship ΔF/ΔV obtained by linear fitting to the FV-curve in the range of 3 to 23 mV, Vr the reversal potential of 65.6 mV, and V the command voltage, in order to obtain Vh, the voltage of half-maximal activation, and  k, the slope factor.
+where $f_{v}$ is the fluorescence-voltage-relationship ΔF/ΔV obtained by linear fitting to the FV-curve in the range of 3 to 23 mV, $V_{r}$ the reversal potential of 65.6 mV, and $V$ the command voltage, in order to obtain $V_{h}$, the voltage of half-maximal activation, and $k$, the slope factor.
 The spatial extent of the synaptic Ca2+-signals was estimated by fitting of a 2D Gaussian function to the fluorescent hotspot using a genetic fit algorithm (Sanchez del Rio and Pareschi, 2001) to obtain the full width at half maximum in the long and short axis.
 For each spot, the calculations were made at those confocal sections where the intensity of the spot was strongest.

-Activation time constants of Ca2+-currents at differing potentials were obtained by fitting to the first 5 ms of the current traces the following equation:(2)f(t)=y0+A×(1−e(−xτ))2
+Activation time constants of Ca2+-currents at differing potentials were obtained by fitting to the first 5 ms of the current traces the following equation:

+$$
+f(t)=y_{0}+A\times(1−e^{(\frac{−x}{\tau})})^{2}
+$$

 Confocal and STED immunofluorescence images were analyzed and z-projected with Fiji software and further analyzed using Igor Pro.
 For synapse counting, co-localized pre- and postsynaptic immunofluorescent spots were counted manually.
 The spatial extent of the line-shaped Ca2+-channel clusters was estimated by fitting a 2D Gaussian function to the individual clusters in 2D STED images to obtain the full width at half maximum in the long and short axis.
 The areas of the PSD were calculated by the following formula: area = π x (Long Axis/2) (Short Axis/2).
 The semi-quantitative immunofluorescence analysis of the proteinaceous Ca2+-buffers was performed by calculating the mean immunofluorescence intensity of a volume (40 (X) x 40 (Y) x 4 (Z) voxels or 2.8 × 2.8 × 2 µm) below the nucleus and above the synapses.
 This and the count and intensity of the CtBP2 immunofluorescent spots have been analyzed in Imaris 7.6.5 with custom Matlab routines (Source Code 4).